It’s about being balanced and informed — exploring the upsides and downsides to cannabis.

 If you have a hard time going without smoking a joint, that in itself is a problem.
 Alternatively, if you are a regular marijuana smoker but can easily stop for weeks at a time, without any desire to smoke, perhaps you don’t have a problem.
 The main point here is that smoking shouldn’t be used to escape one’s problems because it just prolongs the process of facing them.

-These days, it’s hard to find ‘pure weed.’
-Most people are not aware of the original source, and marijuana can be grown with harmful pesticides.
-In fact, it wasn’t after the legalization of marijuana in Colorado when authorities found dangers pesticides in most of the marijuana that was being sold.
+These days, it’s hard to find ‘pure’ weed.
+Most people are unaware of the original source, and marijuana can be grown with harmful pesticides.
+In fact, it wasn’t after the legalization of marijuana in Colorado that authorities found dangerous pesticides in most of the marijuana being sold.
 You can read more about that here.

 Where do the seeds come from?
 When Big Pharma takes over, what type of seeds will they be, and how will it be grown?
 Are they genetically modified?
 There are still many questions to be asked.

 So what can you take from all of this?
 We simply don’t know enough about this plant to smoke it every day and expect no repercussions.
 A misleading culture surrounding marijuana’s safety has been established and it’s something we need to start questioning.

 Many natural substances are harmful to you if you have too much of them or use them too regularly.
 Even natural medicinal botanicals are not meant to be used every day and come with risks.

 Again, we hope this helps to clear up the negative stigma around marijuana, but also the blindly positive stigma around it, too.
 Balance is important in this case, and what we strive to convey in this report.

 Check out our plan and join our campaign here.